 You never have to be disappointed again from the cheap quality food some restaurants and diners serve.
-Using fresh bakery quality Rye bread makes a really big difference in the taste of this Reuben sandwich!
+Using fresh bakery quality Rye bread makes a BIG difference in the taste of this Reuben sandwich!

 It is the balance of meat to bread to toppings and condiments that makes the best sandwich.
 I’ll repeat that because it is important.
 It is the balance of meat to bread to toppings and condiments that makes the best sandwich.
 You don’t want too much bread in one spot.
 Right?
 Isn’t that what started the whole “bun length” hot dog ordeal?